berselius/SpectralBTE/README.md

 ## Building the code

-Before building the code, create a `obj` directory

-Simply type `make` and it will compile the code and create the program `boltz_`

-To build an experimental faster (but less accurate) version of the code, type `make fast`.
-This will create the executable `Fastboltz_`

-To build a standalone program that precomputes weights for anisotropic cross sections (and the Landau collision operator), type `make weights`.
-This will create the executable `WeightGen_`
+The code uses CMake.
+First create a build directory and change into it `mkdir build`
+`cd build`

+Now run CMake
+`cmake ..`

+This assumes the build directory is immediately below the root direction, otherwise run `cmake /path/to/root`.

+Now build with
+`make -j4`

+And run tests with
+`make test`

+Note that the executables are located in the `exec` directory inside the build directory.

 ## Running the code